DAIRLab/dairlib/README.md

 A list of included modules

 ### DIRCON
 A modern Drake implementation of the DIRCON constrained trajectory optimization algorithm.
 Currently under construction.
+See `/examples/PlanarWalker/run_gait_dircon.cc` for a simple example of the hybrid DIRCON algorithm.
+The more complete example set (from the paper) currently exists on an older version of Drake https://github.com/mposa/drake/tree/hybrid-merge

 Based off the publication